CentOS-PaaS-SIG/linchpin/docs/source/index.rst

 This documentation covers LinchPin version (|release|).
 For recent features, see the updated |link-pre|\ |version|\ |link-post|.

-.. note:: Releases are formatted using `semanting versioning <https://semver.org>`_.
+.. note:: Releases are formatted using `semantic versioning <https://semver.org>`_.
 If the release shown above is a pre-release version, the content listed may not be supported.
 Use `latest </en/latest>`_ for the most up-to-date documentation.

 .. |link-pre| raw:: html